GoogleChrome/web.dev/src/site/content/en/blog/mainline-mensware/index.md

 ## Solution

-The objective was to build and launch a PWA that complemented the original mobile friendly version of the Mainline Menswear website, and then compare the stats to their current hybrid mobile app, that is available on Android and iOS.
+The objective was to build and launch a PWA that complemented the original mobile friendly version of the Mainline Menswear website, and then compare the stats to their hybrid mobile app, which is currently available on Android and iOS.

-Once launched, and being used by a small section of Mainline Menswear users, they were able to determine the difference in key stats between PWA, app and Web.
+Once the app launched and was being used by a small section of Mainline Menswear users, they were able to determine the difference in key stats between PWA, app, and Web.

-The approach Mainline took when looking at implementing a PWA to their website was to make sure that the framework they selected for their website (Nuxt.js, that utilizes Vue.js) would be future-proof and enable them to take advantage of fast moving web technology.
+The approach Mainline took when converting their website to a PWA was to make sure that the framework they selected for their website (Nuxt.js, utilizing Vue.js) would be future-proof and enable them to take advantage of fast moving web technology.

 ## Results